dani-renner/currency-exchanger/README.md

 ## Setup/Installation Requirements

 * You can clone the repository to your desktop
+* You will need to add your own API key.
-* In the terminal, you will need to enter npm install and npm run build to use the environment.
+* In the terminal, navigate to the root directory.
+Run npm install and npm run build to use the environment.
 * In the terminal, enter npm run start to view the project in a live server.
 Use Chrome for best results.
-* In the terminal, enter npm run test to use Jest.
 * Open the project in a text editor to view the code.

 ## Known Bugs